freddychenyouren2/cs3219-ay2425s1-project-g52/README.md

 docker compose up
 ```

-You should see three services being launched by Docker.
-The following are observable success messages recorded by docker:
+Peerprep is now ready to be used locally, you can find it in http://localhost:3000/

+Alternatively, you can verify that the services have been launched by Docker with the following success messages:

 For frontend:
-On successful launch, you should see the message in docker:
+On successful launch:
 ```
 frontend-1          | You can now view question-service in the browser. frontend-1          |